vinceimbat/vinceimbat/content/core values could be core desired mental states.md

 - Me, the value-giver.
 - The value, a conceptual thing I attach to a physical object.

-[[Values are conceptual]] because they require minds to exist.
+[[values are conceptual|Values are conceptual]] because they require minds to exist.
 Without a value-giver, there would be no value.
 Value works like meaning.

 Are values mental states?
 I think so.
 They exist in the mind.